 Now that the temperatures are starting to fluctuate, there's no better time to get out and enjoy Colorado’s great outdoors.
 In fact, fall is one of the best times to explore the terrific state parks that are nearby.
 COVID-19 has reawakened the love of the outdoors which have proven benefits for many, and Coloradans have an embarrassment of natural wonders at their doorstep.
 From national forests and parks, BLM land, to green belts and open spaces, there are easy getaways for urban and suburban dwellers alike.

-One of the Centennial State's most prized possessions are the 42 state parks within our borders, eight of which are within a 30 mile radius of Denver.
-Whether you are looking for hiking trails, bike paths or off-leash dog areas, these parks boast an array of recreational opportunities throughout the year.
+One of the Centennial State's most prized possessions is the 42 state parks within our borders, eight of which are within a 30-mile radius of Denver.
+Whether you are looking for hiking trails, bike paths, or off-leash dog areas, these parks boast an array of recreational opportunities throughout the year.
 And it’s still one of the best bargains at $70 per vehicle.
-The pass allows you entry into any of the state parks from the time of purchase to a year afterwards, and it can be bought online as well as at the entrance to the various parks.
+The pass allows you entry into any of the state parks from the time of purchase to a year afterward, and it can be bought online as well as at the entrance to the various parks.

 In addition to the multiple recreational activities at Colorado State Parks, there are affordable accommodations as well.
 With more than 4,000 campsites and many cabins and yurts located throughout the state, people can enjoy inexpensive overnight experiences in the outdoors.

 Check out these incredible state parks that are practically in our backyard:

 Barr Lake | Photo courtesy of Colorado Parks and Wildlife.